Two dimensional integral representations via branches of the Bruhat-Tits tree: Absolutely irreducible representations

 whose determinant is $\rho^2-4=(\rho-2)(\rho+2)$.
 This is a unit unless $n$ is either a prime power or twice a prime power according to Lemma \ref{lc4}.
 In any other case the representation generates a maximal order and therefore it is contained in a unique such order.

 In all that follows we assume $n$ is either a prime power or twice a prime power.
-The order generated by the matrices $R$ and $S$ fail to be a maximal order at the unique place $\wp$ over a prime $p$, which is generated by either $\rho-2$ or $\rho+2$ (or both if $p=2$).
+The order generated by the matrices $R$ and $S$ fail to be a maximal order at the unique place $\nu$ over a prime $p$, which is generated by either $\rho-2$ or $\rho+2$ (or both if $p=2$).
 We write $\pi=\rho-2$ if $n$ is a prime power and $\pi=\rho+2$ if $n$ is twice an odd prime power.
-Then $\wp=(\pi)$.
+Then $\nu=\nu_\pi$ is the place corresponding to the maximal ideal $P[\nu]=(\pi)$.
 Note that the case $n=2$ need not be included since the Klein group is abelian and therefore it has no completely irreducible two dimensional representation.